-Today SEB announced the new venture will deploy Thought Machine’s core banking platform Vault in its first major project - a radical new bank for self-employed business people known as solopreneurs.
+Today SEB announced the new venture will deploy Thought Machine’s core banking platform Vault Core in its first major project - a radical new bank for self-employed business people known as solopreneurs, running on GCP.

 Nicholas Moch, Group CIO of SEB: “The SEBx team has a clear mandate to explore leading technologies in its quest for creating next generation customer offerings, and also to explore viable technology options for the future of the Group.
 Having the opportunity to build a bank from the ground up within SEBx, we are determined to work with partners that bring new perspectives to a traditional industry, and the team at Thought Machine does that.”

 The decision to use Vault Core is resounding endorsement of Thought Machine.
 SEBx examined the wider core banking market to find the most stable, scalable, secure, and versatile core banking engine.
 In particular, SEBx prioritised a cloud native platform, designed for the era of AI, machine learning, and Open Banking.